-Getting federal student aid is the best way to kickstart the funding of your college education.
-Federal student loans, grants, and work-study jobs are all excellent ways to get the money you need to pay for tuition and all of the other expenses that come with college.
+Getting federal student aid is the best way to kick-start the funding of your college education.
+Federal student loans, grants, and work-study jobs are all excellent ways to get the money you need to pay for tuition and other college expenses.

 But with costs soaring for American students across the country, federal aid often isn’t enough to cover all your needs.

 If you have exhausted all your scholarship, grant, and federal loan options and still need funds, you can work with a private student lender.

 Here are the best private student loan lenders of 2024 to help your search get started:

 For those seeking tailored student loan options, Custom Choice is a solid contender, especially for returning students and upperclassmen.
 With an option to check eligibility and the rate without a hard credit pull, this lender ensures a hassle-free pre-application experience.